ucla-vision/xivo/README.md

 ## Acknowledgment

-If you make use of any part of this code or the datasets provided, please acknowledge this repository by citing the follows:
+If you make use of any part of this code or the datasets provided, please acknowledge this repository by citing the following:

 ```
 @article{fei2019geo,